 When you’re on fire, you know it.

 Running is all you can think about.
-Your workouts are hard, but they’re the best part of your day.
+You plan your meals, sleep, and social life around your workouts, and although those runs may be tough, they’re the best part of your day.

 After each one, you feel unstoppable, and you can’t wait until tomorrow, so you can do it all again.

-But when running is hard, it’s really hard.
+Well, that’s when running is hard.
+I’m talking really hard.
 It feels forced, and you know deep down that even if it looks like you’re running, you’re really just going through the motions.

-And though you give yourself a pat on the back after you get out there and grind out a workout, you can’t help but remember all the times when you didn’t need to play cheerleader — when you ran because running was all you wanted to do.
+And though you may give yourself a pat on the back after you grind out a workout, you can’t help but remember all the times when you didn’t need to fight for each run — when you ran because running was all you wanted to do.

-8 Ways to Break Out of the Funk
+8 Ways to Break Out of Your Running Funk

-If you’re having trouble getting yourself to run, no matter if it’s because of the winter weather or it’s inside your head, I know the feeling.
-Here’s what I did to finally get out of it; I hope you find it useful.
+If you’re having trouble getting yourself to run, no matter if it’s because of the winter weather or it’s inside your head, we know the feeling.
+Here are actual solutions that have worked for us in the past, and can work for you today.

 There’s something to be said for living in the moment — savoring the joy of achieving one goal before you look ahead to the next.